-The whole of the preceding discussion raises a key issue: how can one identify whether or not a HF or CSR objective has been achieved, to what degree and how well?
-In this regards, there is a need for indicators linked to the human factor On this issue, human sciences still have a lot to do, especially when it comes to tackling multisectoral or multidisciplinary issues, such as socioecological issues.

-More generally, it is easier to develop criteria to evaluate so-called 'natural' issues than human issues, as they include many subjective factors that are at least as important as objective ones.
+The entire preceding discussion raises a key issue: how can one identify whether or not a HF or CSR objective has been achieved, to what degree and how well?
+In this regards, there is a need for indicators linked to the human factor.
+On this issue, social sciences still have a lot to do, especially when it comes to tackling multisectoral or multidisciplinary issues.
+More generally, it is easier to develop criteria to evaluate so-called 'natural' issues than it is for human issues, as they include many subjective factors that are at least as important as objective ones.

 Participants all say that "indicators are really key for our organizations", both to "raise awareness of the human factor and include it in an approach that is both HR and managerial, with the objective of changing the ways in which employees are assessed by integrating the human factor".
-Indicators that include the HF would also make it possible to better steer prospectivist strategies which, without HF indicators, will remain "off the ground", not easily operational nor desirable.
-Participants also believe that the integration of the HF "would bring substantial gains for the company in terms of time, energy, money, fluidity, to accompany in the change".
-But to demonstrate this, we must have scientific understanding on the integration of FH in management, communication and actions.
-One participant writes that it is necessary to develop "a KPI (Key Performance Indicator) which can show the benefits of going towards this know-how".
-But which indicators and how do we measure the intangible aspects of the human factor and associate them with the KPI; which quantifiable and quality criteria?"

-The participants ask for help to "define KPIs (which make the links with know-how and well-being at work)" which integrates qualitative and quantitative elements.
+Indicators that include the HF would also make it possible to better steer prospectivist strategies which, without HF indicators, would not be operational nor desirable.
+Participants also believe that the integration of the HF "would bring substantial gains for the company in terms of time, energy, money, fluidity, to help change along".
+But to demonstrate this, there is a need for scientific understanding on the integration of FH in management, communication and actions and its impacts.
+One participant writes that it is necessary to develop "a KPI (Key Performance Indicator) which can show the benefits of going towards this know-how-to-be".
+But which indicators and how do we measure the intangible aspects of the human factor and associate them with the KPI?
+Which quantifiable and qualitative criteria?"
+The participants also believe more work is needed to "define KPIs (which make the links with know-how and well-being at work)" integrating qualitative and quantitative elements.
 "Having a qualitative (modulating) mapping of the drivers of change and non change, applicable at all levels, from the smallest to the most global.
-This will allow us to fully understand, to have a fresco of behavior as we have a fresco of climates according to behaviors".
+This would be like a fresco of behaviors ".